Life

 My H1B stamping interview

-At the Shanghai consulate, H1B has its own window.
-While B1/B2 lines were long, the H1B line was short.
+At the Shanghai consulate, H1B applicants have their own window.
+While the B1/B2 lines were long, the H1B line was short.
 When I arrived, only three people were ahead of me.
-Interview times varied, some took 10–20 minutes.
+Interview times varied; some took 10–20 minutes.
 When it was my turn, the officer asked who I worked for, what I did, and whether I was faculty.
-After I answered, she said my visa was approved.
 It was fast and surreal.
 Definitely one of the best moments of my life.

 EB2 stands for Employment-Based Immigration: Second Preference EB-2.
 You may be eligible if you are a member of the professions holding an advanced degree or its equivalent, or a person who has exceptional ability.

-Long story short, if you have a master’s degree or above and a job, your employer can apply for you.
+Long story short, if you have a master’s degree or above and a job, this is one way to get a green card, your employer can apply for you.
 The steps:

 1. First you need to get a Prevailing Wage Determination (PWD) from the Department of Labor (DOL).